amadeus4dev/developer-guides/docs/resources/flights.md

 ### Carriers and rates

 - Low cost carriers (LCCs), American Airlines are not available.
-Depending on the market British Airways is also not available.
+Depending on the market, British Airways is also not available.
 - Published rates only returned in Self-Service.
 Cannot access to negotiated rates, or any other special rates.

 ### Post-booking modifications